Microsoft's Azure revenue growth slows, shares fall

 "It wasn't a blowout quarter," said analyst Shannon Cross of Cross Research.
 "That's probably playing a bit into" the stock decline.

+Microsoft forecast revenue of between $29.4 billion (£22.5 billion) and $30.1 billion in the current quarter.
+Analysts were expecting $29.9 billion, according to IBES data from Refinitiv.

+The company also said a stronger U.S. dollar would hit growth of its intelligent cloud business segment, which includes Azure and other products, by 2 percentage points.

-Amazon has a 32 percent market share, research firm Canalys previously said.
-Microsoft has 17 percent.
+Microsoft has long courted customers outside the United States and has a 17 percent share of the global cloud market, research firm Canalys previously said.
+Amazon has 32 percent.

 "Clearly the company is spending aggressively to double down on its cloud bet, a dynamic that is a smart move but caps margin upside in the quarter," said Daniel Ives, an analyst at Wedbush Securities.